yash60657/uwubot/README.md

 ## Don't want to setup?
 Join [this server](https://discord.gg/x8Mr7Zb) and see it for yourself!
 You can also invite the bot on your own server through [here](https://discordapp.com/api/oauth2/authorize?client_id=594050328740102146&permissions=305152&scope=bot).
+(Do note that I might not be able to run this bot indefinitely)